hazelcast/hazelcast-cpp-client/README.md

 * Java 6 or newer
 * Maven
 * cmake
-* openssl
+* OpenSSL
 * Python 2 and pip (Needed for RemoteController used for controlling server instances)

-You can also pull our test docker images from docker hub using the command: `docker pull ihsan/gcc_346_ssl` This images has all the tools for building the project.
+You can also pull our test docker images from the docker hub using the following command: `docker pull ihsan/gcc_346_ssl`.
+These images have all the tools for building the project.

 Following command builds and runs the tests: